Find out about the people that make up our Religions and Theology department.

 Professor David R Law

-Professor of Christian Thought and Philosophical Theology, Research Officer and UOA Lead
+Professor of Christian Thought and Philosophical Theology, Director of Postgraduate Research, TEF Lead and NW Consortium Lead

 Research interests: existentialism, hermeneutics, theories of biblical inspiration, kenotic theology, Anglican theology, 19th and 20th century German theology, theology and film, Kierkegaard, Heidegger, and Jaspers.